Back to Library

 The Day 9 Deployment Mandate

-You now possess the exact blueprint to transform a chaotic inbound pipeline into a mathematically precise sorting engine.
+You now possess the exact blueprint to transform a chaotic inbound pipeline into a mathematically precise, multi-channel sorting engine.

 Do not let your best leads rot in an untagged list.